samunaai/tuunv2/README.md

 ## 2. Kubernetes
 We recommend 2 readily available option for Kubernetes usage:

-a) Kubernetes: This is the full production ready version of Kubernetes.
+A. Kubernetes: This is the full production ready version of Kubernetes.
 It be installed using the [official documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

-b) Microk8s: microkubernetes is a lightweight version of kubernetes.
+B. Microk8s: microkubernetes is a lightweight version of kubernetes.
 It is not suitable in production, but is quick to setup for rapid prototyping following [official documentation](https://microk8s.io/docs/getting-started).

+Most kubernetes commands can be run with microk8s - you just need to add the keyword `microk8s` before the command. e.g `microk8s kubectl get nodes` should list the nodes in the cluster.

 GPU support for kubernetes needs to be [enabled separately](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).
 Likewise for microk8s.
 For microk8s, you need to work with precise software versions for GPU to work - we tested using microk8s 1.22, on Ubuntu 18.04.
 The nvidia drive was 470.103.01, with cuda 11.4